jjflozano/uma-ros-android/README.md

     android:textColor="@color/colorText" />
 ```

-Next thing to do is to change the source code of the activities to take into account the state of the new switch:
+Next thing to do is to change the source code of the activities to know the state of the new switch:

 - Go to the folder `.../app/src/main/java/com/example/umarosandroid`.
 In this folder is the source code for the two activities and the sensory management ROS nodes.